neonichu/hasselhoff/README.md

 ## TODO

+- Supports OS X only at the moment
-It is hard to actually set the picture for all spaces, so this unfortunately only works for the current space 😭.
+- OS X: It is hard to actually set the picture for all spaces, so thi unfortunately only works for the current space 😭.

 ## Contributing